XWcode11/Glioma-scRNA/README.md

 # Glioma-scRNA
-# The R scripts for analyzing gliomas scRNA-seq
+# The R scripts for analyzing gliomas scRNA-seq data